Tag: Raspberry Pi

 -

-How to run Home Assistant in Kubernetes
+Home Assistant in Kubernetes the simple way

 There is almost nothing better than running your smart home on your own server!
 And it’s hard to find better smart home system than Home Assistant itself.
-I used to run my instance of Home Assistan on a QEMU virtual machine inside old rack server (Dell R620 with intel Xenon E5-E2630L, 64GB RAM and 10TB…
+I used to run my instance of Home Assistant on a QEMU virtual machine inside old rack server (Dell R620 with intel Xenon E5-E2630L, 64GB RAM and 10TB…

 -